Chico River in Mountain Province. Photo taken by The Boho Travels.

 Why should tourists visit the Philippines?

-Here are reasons why tourists should visit the Philippines.
+Here are reasons why the Philippines is worth visiting and why tourists should visit the this beautiful country.

 1. The Philippines has gorgeous beaches and world-class dive spots.

-With its almost all-year-round warm weather, you’d love lounging at the powdery white sand beaches and swimming in the clear waters of Boracay, Bohol, and Palawan.
+With its almost all-year-round warm weather, you’d love lounging at the powdery white sand beaches, enjoy watching sunset views, and swimming in the clear waters of Boracay, Bohol, and Palawan.
 You can also go on a diving excursion to the world-class dive spots in Palawan, Cebu, and Batangas or surf the waves in Siargao, Baler, and La Union.

-The Boho Travels visiting a stunning beach in Panglao, Bohol, Philippines
+The Boho Travels visiting a stunning beach in Panglao, Bohol, Philippines.
+One reason why the answer is YES to the question, "Is the Philippines worth visiting?"

 Photo taken by The Boho Travels.
 Panglao, Bohol, Philippines.